 \subsubsection{Candidate Re-ranking Strategies}

-Once multiple retrieval paths produce their individual candidate lists, a re-ranking strategy is required to merge them into a single, unified result set.
-In modern database and search systems, one of the most prevalent lightweight techniques is Reciprocal Rank Fusion (RRF) \cite{CormackCB09,RRF-industry}.
-RRF is a score-agnostic method that synthesizes ranked lists by prioritizing candidates that consistently appear near the top of multiple lists, making it particularly effective when the raw scores from different paradigms (e.g., a BM25 score and a vector similarity score) are not directly comparable \cite{ChenZLBN22}.
-The RRF score for a candidate $c$ is formally defined as:
+Merging candidate lists from multiple retrieval paths into a single result set requires a re-ranking strategy.
+A prevalent lightweight technique in modern systems is Reciprocal Rank Fusion (RRF) \cite{CormackCB09,RRF-industry}.
+RRF is a score-agnostic method that synthesizes ranked lists by prioritizing candidates appearing near the top of multiple lists; this is effective when raw scores (e.g., BM25, vector similarity) are not directly comparable \cite{ChenZLBN22}.
+The RRF score for a candidate $c$ is: